-No one walked away.
+Several blocks to the south was a scene of unimaginable danger, but no one walked away.
 We were New Yorkers.
-The people in those buildings had been too.
-No one could change that.
 We had tolerated years of crime, bad subways, noise, dirt, rats, cockroaches, the disparity between the poor and the rich, and a thousand other petty annoyances, because the million other reasons to live in the city outweighed the bad.
 They would after today too, only an hour went by, then two.

-Not a single ambulance headed uptown and the ironworker shook his head.
-“I’m not feelin’ good about this.”
+Not a single ambulance headed uptown and the ironworker said sadly, “I’m not feelin’ good about this.”

 ”What?” a welder re-arranged the equipment at his feet.